Pros

 Magic Editor: use sparingly.
 We tested it extensively on 50 portraits and found the sweet spot: 25-35% strength max.
 Higher settings turn people into Instagram-filtered strangers.
 One unexpected win?
 It’s brilliant for fixing AI-generated hands - better than manual retouching.

 Export strategy: WebP for web assets, AVIF for high-end displays.
 We batch process everything through the API now - saved us 12 hours last week alone on a furniture catalog update.
-The Business tier priority processing is worth it when you’re under deadline pressure.
+The appeal is the cloud workflow itself: queue the work, let it run, and get the finished assets back without tying up a local machine.

 Best Practices for Optimal Results